openlegend/core-rules/core/SRD.md

 \ \

 You may move up to your speed.
+The base speed for characters is 30'.
 This movement may be broken up by other actions.
 For example, you may move 10 feet, use a minor action to open a door, move 10 more feet, and then use your major action to attack a foe.

 #### Take Special Movement